Follow the in-text links in the story to original source documents obtained from the FBI and annotated by The Commercial Appeal.

 As the FBI cast its net, it encountered a range of people whose beliefs and personal details landed in the bureau's spy files despite little more than a tangential connection to the Invaders.

-An Aug.
-7, 1969, report shows the FBI collected 14 photographs of Father Charles Mahoney of St. Patrick Catholic Church.
+FBI collected 14 photographs of Father Charles Mahoney of St. Patrick Catholic Church.
 Notations on the report, along with other corroborating details, indicate Withers shot the photos and handed them over to agents.
 The report quotes the informant as saying Mahoney "is a close friend'' of Invaders defense minister Melvin Smith and notes that Mahoney and two other priests allowed the Invaders to use church facilities.

 "The FBI was off base on the civil rights thing, '' one of those priests, Charles Martin, said in a recent interview.
 An urban outreach ministry brought St. Patrick in regular contact with the Invaders.
 And when the priests there openly supported the sanitation strike, there was a backlash, Martin said.